Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/dictionary.md

 student.update([("gpa", 3.8), ("year", 2)])                # Add from list of tuples
 student.update(credits=120, status="active")                # Add using keyword arguments
 ```
-**Explanation:** The `update()` method can add multiple key-value pairs at once.
+ The `update()` method can add multiple key-value pairs at once.
 It accepts dictionaries, lists of tuples, or keyword arguments.
 Existing keys get updated, new keys get added.

 **setdefault() method:**
 ```python